boles101/JobAd_Optimization/README.md

     - Platform (SocialMediaPlatform): Target social media platform, defined as an enum.

 - **PlatformInfo**
     - Name (string): Name of the platform.
+Default Value is Twitter.
     - CharacterLimit (int): Maximum number of characters allowed in the post for this platform.

 ## API Endpoints
   POST /api/optimize-ad